gongshoudao/LiteGdxForSpineAndroid/README.md

 # GdxForAndroid
-libgdx for android, support multi view
+libgdx for android, support multi view base on libgdx 1.9.10